-- 2.5.
-"Bonnet leading edge height" means, at any point on the bonnet leading edge, the vertical distance between the ground reference plane and the bonnet leading edge reference line at that point. - 2.6.
+- 2.23.
+"A-pillar" means the foremost and outermost roof support extending from the chassis to the roof of the vehicle. - 2.34.
+"Approval of a vehicle type" means the full procedure whereby a Contracting Party to the Agreement certifies that a vehicle type meets the technical requirements of this Regulation. - 2.45.
+"Bonnet leading edge" means the edge of the front upper outer structure of the vehicle, including the bonnet and wings, the upper and side members of the headlight surrounds and any other attachments.
+The reference line identifying the position of the bonnet leading edge is defined by its height above the ground reference plane and by the horizontal distance separating it from the bumper (bumper lead). - 2.56.
+"Bonnet leading edge height" means, at any point on the bonnet leading edge, the vertical distance between the ground reference plane and the bonnet leading edge reference line at that point. - 2.67.
 "Bonnet leading edge reference line" means the geometric trace of the points of contact between a straight edge 1,000 mm long and the front surface of the bonnet, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 50° from the vertical and with the lower end 600 mm above the ground, is traversed across and in contact with the bonnet leading edge (see Figure 1).

-For vehicles having the bonnet top surface inclined at 50° , so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, the reference line is determined with the straight edge inclined rearwards at an angle of 40° from the vertical.
+For vehicles having the bonnet top surface inclined at $50^{\circ}$ , so that the straight edge makes a continuous contact or multiple contacts rather than a point contact, the reference line is determined with the straight edge inclined rearwards at an angle of $40^{\circ}$ from the vertical.